 Questions to Spark Curiosity

-You can build on this activity by asking questions related to their weather observation.
+You can build on this activity by asking questions related to your child’s or students’ weather observations.
 Here are some ideas to get you started!

 - What colors do you see in the sky today?